otworiallan/alx-pre_course/README.md

  My first readme
-..and this ain't the last one
+and this is the alleged update